West Coast Trains Limited: History

-Virgin Rail Group was awarded the InterCity West Coast franchise in January 1997, beating Sea Containers and Stagecoach, with operations commencing on 9 March 1997.
-In October 1998 Virgin Group sold 49% of the shares in Virgin Rail Group to Stagecoach.

-When Virgin won the franchise, Railtrack was to upgrade the West Coast Main Line to allow tilting trains to operate at 140 mph by 2005.
-In the wake of the collapse of Railtrack and the inability of Network Rail to deliver on the 140 mph West Coast Main Line upgrade, both the Virgin CrossCountry and Virgin Trains West Coast franchises were suspended in favour of management contracts in July 2002.
-Due to costs having blown out from £2.5 billion to £10 billion there were cutbacks to the upgrade, and the top speed was reduced to 125 mph.
+Amid the privatisation of British Rail during the mid 1990s, the newly-formed Virgin Rail Group submitted multiple bids to operate several different train franchises, including Gatwick Express, InterCity CrossCountry and InterCity West Coast.
+It was successful in winning the latter two, leading to Virgin CrossCountry and Virgin West Coast (commonly referred to as Virgin Trains) commencing operations in January and March 1997 respectively.

+One of Virgin's franchise commitments was to replace the British Rail-era locomotives and rolling stock inherited by Virgin West Coast with brand new tilting trains.
+It was expected that the Pendolinos would run at service speeds of up to 140 mph and that the whole fleet would be delivered by May 2002.
+In order for tilting trains to be operated, Railtrack had committed itself to upgrading the West Coast Main Line as to permit 140 mph operation by 2005.
+The line's modernisation was slowed by spiralling costs, rising from an estimated £2 billion to roughly £10 billion, while the programme had failures that were technical as well as managerial, such as the moving block signalling apparatus being immature for such a busy mixed-traffic mainline.
+Railtrack would ultimately collapse while its successor, Network Rail, would also be unable to fully deliver the promised upgrade, heavily impacting Virgin West Coast's operations.
+The upgrade programme would be cut back: as a result, the top speed was reduced to 125 mph.

-Virgin Trains' franchise was due to expire in March 2012.
-In 2009 Richard Branson launched a campaign to have the next franchise period extended for 20 to 30 years, so that Virgin could spend more on infrastructure and see a return on its investment.
+Virgin Trains' franchise was originally due to expire in March 2012.
+During mid 2009, Virgin founder Richard Branson launched a campaign to have the next franchise period extended for 20 to 30 years, so that Virgin could spend more on infrastructure and see a return on its investment.
 Branson said the journey time between London and Birmingham could be reduced by 22 minutes to under one hour.
-This was turned down by the Department for Transport.
-Virgin had applied for a two-year extension, but this was ruled out by the Department of Transport on legal grounds.
+This approach was turned down by the Department for Transport.
+Virgin proceeded to apply for a two-year extension, but this was also ruled out by the Department of Transport on legal grounds.

-In January 2011 the Department for Transport called for expressions of interest in bidding for the next InterCity West Coast franchise.
-In March 2011 the Department announced that Abellio, FirstGroup, Keolis/SNCF and Virgin Rail Group had been shortlisted to bid for the franchise.
-In May 2011 the Secretary of State for Transport announced that the end date had been postponed to allow the recommendations in the McNulty Report to be absorbed.
-In October 2011 the Department announced that Virgin had been granted a franchise extension until December 2012.
+In January 2011, the Department for Transport called for expressions of interest in bidding for the next InterCity West Coast franchise.
+In March 2011, the Department announced that Abellio, FirstGroup, Keolis/SNCF and Virgin Rail Group had been shortlisted to bid for the franchise.
+In May 2011, the Secretary of State for Transport announced that the end date had been postponed to allow the recommendations in the McNulty Report to be absorbed.
+In October 2011, the Department announced that Virgin had been granted a franchise extension until December 2012.

-An Invitation to tender was issued to the shortlisted bidders in January 2012, and the Department for Transport awarded FirstGroup the new franchise in August 2012.